Álvaro Cepeda Samudio: Literary career and outlook

 His first novel, La casa grande (1962) further explores this narrative reliance on a singular, unmediated narrator, and experiments, in a manner he hadn't displayed before, with structure, breaking the narrative up into ten distinct sections.
 His adoration of the works of Faulkner can perhaps be most fully seen in this work.
 In addressing the events of the Santa Marta Massacre through disjointed narratives which circumnavigate the violence without fully delving into the actualities of it, the central actions and content of the novel are presented as the inner reactions to them on the part of those associated with the event, not as an expository account of the event itself; García Márquez states that "everything in this book is a magnificent example of how a writer can honestly filter out the immense quantity of rhetorical and demagogic garbage that stands in the way of indignation and nostalgia."
 Menton suggests that, in this way, it "is one of the important forerunners of One Hundred Years of Solitude," and García Márquez elaborates, "it represents a new and formidable contribution to the most important literary phenomenon in today's world: the Latin American novel."

 Cepeda Samudio's final publication of fiction was the short story collection Los Cuentos de Juana (1972), with illustrations by his good friend Alejandro Obregón.
 One of the short stories was developed into a film, Juana Tenía el Pelo de Oro, which was released in Colombia in 2006.

 Film career

-Cepeda Samudio harbored an intense love and knowledge of films, and often wrote in his columns criticisms on the subject.
-García Márquez writes that his sustenance as a film critic would not have been possible had he not partaken in "the traveling school of Álvaro Cepeda".
-The two eventually made a short black and white feature together called La langosta azul (The Blue Lobster) (1954), which they co-wrote and directed based on an idea by Cepeda Samudio; García Márquez states that he conceded to take part in its creation as "it had a large dose of lunacy to make it seem like ours."
-The film still occasionally makes appearances at "daring festivals" around the world, with the help of Cepeda Samudio's wife, Tita Cepeda.
+Cepeda Samudio harbored an intense love and knowledge of films, and often wrote film criticisms in his columns.
+García Márquez writes that his career as a film critic would not have been possible without "the traveling school of Álvaro Cepeda".
+The two eventually made a short black-and-white feature together called La langosta azul (The Blue Lobster) (1954), which they co-wrote and directed based on an idea by Cepeda Samudio; García Márquez states that he agree to take part as "it had a large dose of lunacy to make it seem like ours."
+The film continued to make occasional appearances at international film festivals, with the help of Cepeda Samudio's wife, Tita Cepeda.